Canada Christian College: Campus

+After the COVID-19 pandemic, the College launched a Tuesday night worship service in the Canada Event Centre.
+The River quickly grew to attract 2,000-3,000 people every week.
+As of Fall 2025, over 75,000 people have participated in The River and over 16,000 people have committed their lives to Christ.

 Academic programs

 Canada Christian College houses five primary degree-granting departments: Ministry, Sacred Music, Christian Counseling, Business, and Religious Education.
-Across these departments, the college offers 14 Bachelor, Master and Doctoral degrees as well as 3 one-year certificates (Worship Leadership, Bible, or Christian Counseling).
+Across these departments, the college offers 14 Bachelor, Master and Doctoral degrees as well as 4 one-year certificates (Worship Leadership, Bible, Christian Counseling and The River Diploma).
+These departments operate under the authority of the Canada Christian College Act, 1999.

-The College of Registered Psychotherapists of Ontario (CRPO) has repeatedly rejected applicants whose credentials are based on Christian Counselling degrees from Canada Christian College and have in the past questioned academic transcripts issued by the school.
+The College of Registered Psychotherapists of Ontario (CRPO) has credentialed many of CCC’s graduates; however, some graduates have been rejected.
 In 2016, a CRPO panel ruled against recognizing Canada Christian College academic transcripts stating that it "was concerned about the discrepancies that appeared in both the bachelor's and master's degrees transcripts from Canada Christian College and stated that transcripts are designed to be sources of accurate and reflective information about a student's performance and progress in an educational program.
 The numerous discrepancies led the committee to question the credentials presented."

 In 2018, the Health Professions Appeal and Review Board expressed its "doubts that degrees from Canada Christian College meet the standards and rigour normally expected of degree programs in Canada".

 In response to the Toronto Star opinion article citing these allegations, the college released a statement stating that "Canada Christian College offers a robust and excellent Christian Counselling degree program at the undergraduate and graduate level.
 CCC does not directly teach registered psychotherapy as a program.
 Some graduates do choose to professionally go down that path and many have been accepted and registered by the CRPO, some have been rejected."